AOA (group): 2014–2016: Career breakthrough and Japan debut

 AOA released a Japanese version of Like a Cat on February 25, 2015.
 The single also came with the Japanese versions of their original Korean songs "Elvis" and "Just the Two of Us".
 On February 2, FNC released the short version music video of the Japanese version of "Like a Cat", and it ranked No. 1 on Gayp! views daily and weekly ranking.
 Like a Cat ranked #6 on Oricon Daily Chart and ranked #1 on Tower Records Shibuya on the first day of its release; it also ranked No. 3 as their peak on Oricon Daily Chart.

 AOA's first reality show "Open Up!
 AOA" premiered on February 26 on portal site Naver.
 The series consisted of 10 episodes, each 10 minutes long, and aired every Thursday.
 All eight members, including drummer Youkyung, were on the program.
 AOA started filming their new variety show with MBC Music called AOA One Fine Day in Nanwan Monkey Island, Hainan, China on April 7, 2015.
 'One Fine Day' started broadcasting on June 13, 2015.

 On June 2, 2015, FNC confirmed the group were preparing for comeback aimed for mid-June.
 The poster for the group's EP "Heart Attack" was released weeks later, and the song and mini album were released on the 22nd.
 The group's comeback showcase was held the same day at AX-Hall Seoul.
 The comeback ended up being a massive success.
 It peaked at number 2 on Gaon Digital Chart and in the music chart's year-end digital chart, it placed in the top 20 with over one million downloads by the year's end.
 The song is also reported to be one of the longest charting songs on Melon's music chart.

 In August 2015, the group made their first appearances in the United States performing at KCON 2015 in Los Angeles on August 2 and New York on August 8.
 In the same month, it was revealed that AOA would make a comeback in Japan with a full-length album, being the first full-length album for AOA to release, featuring 8 of their previous Japanese singles and 3 new songs, including the title track, "Oh Boy".
 This album, Ace of Angels, was later released on October 14, 2015.

 Seolhyun was chosen to host the 2015 KBS Entertainment Awards alongside comedian Shin Dong-yup and singer Sung Si-kyung.

 2016–2017: Angel's Knock and Choa & Youkyung's departure

-On January 31, 2016, FNC formed a new sub-unit called AOA Cream, composed of members Yuna, Hyejeong, and Chanmi.
+On January 31, 2016, FNC formed a new sub-unit called AOA Cream, composed of members Yuna, Hyejeong, and Dohwa.
 They debuted on February 12, 2016, with the title track "I'm Jelly Baby".